-Among the voting members, the IRB must have at least one member whose primary expertise is in a scientific area and at least one member whose primary expertise is in non-scientific areas (Protection of Human Subjects, 2018, § 46.107.b).
-At least one non-scientific IRB member must be present at any NSU IRB Convened Meeting when a formal vote of the membership will be taken.
+Among the voting members, the IRB must have at least one member whose primary expertise is in a scientific area and at least one member whose primary expertise is in a non-scientific area (Code of Federal Regulations, 45 CFR § 46.107.b) .
+At least one non-scientific IRB member must be present at any NSU IRB Convened Meeting when a formal vote of the IRB membership will be taken.